Broadwind Announces New $8 Million Order for Mobile Pressure Reducing Systems and Accessories

-CICERO, Ill., April 13, 2023 (GLOBE NEWSWIRE) -- Broadwind BWEN or the "Company"))), a diversified precision manufacturer of specialized components and solutions serving global markets, today announced an $8 million order for its proprietary Mobile Pressure Reducing Systems (PRS) and related accessories, including both its legacy medium flow and newly introduced high flow PRS model.
+/EIN News/ -- CICERO, Ill., April 13, 2023 (GLOBE NEWSWIRE) -- Broadwind (Nasdaq: BWEN, or the “Company”), a diversified precision manufacturer of specialized components and solutions serving global markets, today announced an $8 million order for its proprietary Mobile Pressure Reducing Systems (PRS) and related accessories, including both its legacy medium flow and newly introduced high flow PRS model.

 First launched in 2021, Broadwind’s mobile natural gas decompression systems are a key component utilized in “virtual pipelines”, an alternative method for supplying compressed natural gas to regions without established pipeline infrastructure.
 This technology plays a vital role in ensuring that natural gas can be used in large volumes as a lower emissions replacement for diesel fuel and coal in applications without access to a pipeline.